A Fairer Energy Future Built by Communities

 Save money on your bills and support your community.

-We install a battery and, if needed, energy monitoring devices in your property (these remain owned by Powering Together Lancaster).
+We install a battery and, if needed, energy monitoring devices in your property (these remain owned by Powering Together Lancashire).

 The battery will enable you to access lower-cost energy rates which, combined with energy monitoring devices, will help you to lower your bills.